 This answers Wilkens’ second question, “Does good exist independently of God” (Wilkens, 208)?
 What I said earlier about rightness existing apart from God applies to goodness as well.

 On this same topic on the question if God could command cruelty, Wilkens writes, “The only way to know if this assertion is true is to test it, so the question whether God could command torture or some similarly horrendous act is a fair test case” (Wilkens, 207).
-Wilkens entered into dangerous territory here: testing God.
+Wilkens enters into dangerous territory here: testing God.
 Not once does Wilkens mention Satan, who brought evil into existence.

 When Satan tested Jesus in the wilderness, Jesus responded, “You shall not put the Lord your God to the test” (Matthew 4:7), which He was quoting from Deuteronomy 6:16.
 Likewise, St. James writes, “…for God cannot be tempted by evil” (James 1:13).
 Wilkens’ question, “Could God command cruelty,” then, is a stupid question.
 God, in His essence, is holy, good, and right.
 He would never command cruelty because it is not who He is.
 It is who the Devil is, however.